 But while visiting Orlando, we were traveling by car and I decided, there’s never going to be a better time than now to see those OG mermaids.
 So we planned a quick little 24 hours on Crystal River en route back home.
 And it was worth the 11 hours we had to spend in the car to make it back because it was, quite simply, magical.
-Particularly, this little baby siren going in for a suckle at 1:20 in the video below.
-Squee!

 Manatee season is November through mid-March when the manatees retreat from the cold sea to the warmer waters of the spring heads.
 The bonus is that, if you’re coming to Orlando to do the theme parks, you can do a double-header: hit up Universal during the shoulder- or off-season during the week, then head over to Crystal River for the weekend afterward.

 Where to stay on Crystal River

 We booked at the Plantation on Crystal River upon a friend’s recommendation.
 It felt very Old Florida, not many bells and whistles in the room, but the location was ideal and it was perfect for what we needed: a clean, convenient hotel that gave us easy access to the springs.
 Plus, it was pet-friendly, and we had Ella with us, which significantly limits our options by way of lodging.
 It also features a 27-hole championship golf course and several on-site restaurants.

 The staff was super friendly, the property was truly welcoming of dogs (unlike so many others that claim to be and aren’t), and I would recommend this hotel for anyone looking to snorkel, swim or dive with manatees—or simply experience the natural oasis of Crystal River and its surrounding springs.
 There are also a number of vacation rentals in Crystal River and Homosassa, as well as cheaper chain hotels, if that’s more your speed.

 Paddling, snorkeling or kayaking with manatees